canonical/opensearch-operator/documentation/tutorials/1-4-enable-tls.md

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
 Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
 Fortunately, the domain-specific knowledge has been encoded into Charmed OpenSearch.
 This means enabling TLS on Charmed Opensearch is easily available and requires minimal effort on your end.

+TLS is mandatory for OpenSearch deployments because nodes in an OpenSearch cluster require TLS to communicate with each other securely.
+Therefore, the OpenSearch charm will be in a blocked state until TLS is configured.
+Since TLS certificates are already being prepared for internal communication between OpenSearch nodes, we make use of the same certificate for external communications with the REST API.
+Therefore, TLS must be configured before connecting to the charm.

 TLS is enabled via relations, by relating Charmed OpenSearch to the [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator).
 The TLS Certificates Charm centralises TLS certificate management in a consistent manner and handles providing, requesting, and renewing TLS certificates.

 ### Configure TLS